jackdomleo7/Cooltipz.css/README.md

 npm install cooltipz-css --save
 ```

-Import into your JavaScript
+Then import into your JavaScript
 ```js
 import 'cooltipz-css';
 ```

-Or import into your Sass/SCSS
+Or import the raw SCSS into your Sass/SCSS
 ```scss
 /* Webpack */
 @import '~cooltipz-css/src/cooltipz';